 Place the dish of thawing solution under the stereomicroscope [1] and adjust the focus to the center of the dish [2].

-Talent placing dish under microscope

-LAB MEDIA: To be provided by Authors: Focus being adjusted
+Talent placing dish under microscope and Focus being adjusted

 Carefully twist to remove the protective cap of a cryodevice while keeping the propylene strips in liquid nitrogen [1] and transfer the cryodevice from the liquid nitrogen into the thawing solution as quickly as possible to avoid the risk of devitrification [2].